Dewsbury ancestors: Archer, Whitworth, Greenwood, Wright, Thompson, Sheard, Whitaker, Hemingway, Auty, Fox, Longley, Westerman.

 Through the middle ages Dewsbury retained a measure of importance in ecclesiastical terms, collecting tithes from as far away as Halifax in the mid-14th century.
 John Wesley visited the area five times in the mid-18th century, and the first Methodist Society was established in 1746.
 Centenary Chapel on Daisy Hill commemorates the centenary of this event, and the Methodist tradition remained strong in the town.

 Dewsbury market was established in the 14th century for local clothiers to buy and sell there wares.
 Occurrences of the plague in 1593 and 1603 closed the market and it wasn't reopened until 1741.

 Industrial Revolution, late 18th and early 19th centuries

 The 1800s saw a great increase in population, rising from 4,566 in 1801 to around 30,000 by 1890.
-The town’s rapid expansion and industrialisation resulted in social instability.
 In the early 1800’s Dewsbury was one of the areas of Luddite opposition to industrialisation, in which workers retaliated against the introduction of mechanisation and smashed the new machinery which threatened their livelihood.

 In 1880, there were 33 working collieries in Dewsbury.